-Welcome to the first edition of Cumberland Caverns “Cave Life” Newsletter.
+Welcome to the Cumberland Caverns “Cave Life” Newsletter.

 A US National Natural Landmark located in McMinnville, Tennessee, Cumberland Caverns was discovered in 1810 by a land surveyor named Aaron Higgenbotham.
 Since then, the cave has been an important part of not only the history of Warren County, but also the War of 1812 and the Civil War, by the mining of saltpeter-which is used in the production of gunpowder.

 In early years, the cave was a hot spot for hay wagon parties and an unofficial meeting place for the community.
 In 1956, fueled by the dream of Tank Gorin, Roy Davis, and A.W.
 Powell, Cumberland Caverns opened its doors to the public.
 The first years were slow, only seeing approximately 500 guests per year, but with the addition of several adventure tours, concerts, specials, and caveman campouts (that’s right, you can sleep in our cave), the attendance soared to over 52K in 2016.

 In 2008, Todd Mayo visited the cave with his family and upon crossing the balcony overlooking the Volcano Room lit by a massive antique crystal chandelier, he envisioned a grand concert hall filled with people and incredible music.
 He, along with his business partner Todd Jerrell, began producing an Emmy Award winning concert series shown on PBS from 333’ below.
 “Bluegrass Underground” and “Live from the Underground” offers not only the best in Bluegrass, but appeals to everyone with a wide range of Country, Americana, Rock, Soul, Jazz, Blues and everything in between.
 Concerts are held monthly and a listing of shows and more info can be found on their website at: BluegrassUnderground.com